 - Because of Winn-Dixie (iBook Store | Paperback)

-Obviously, if you love the books I mentioned above and want to introduce the full text to students you can purchase the book in the iBook Store or on Amazon.
+Obviously, if you love the books I mentioned above you can can introduce the full text to students.
+All you have to do is purchase the book in the iBook Store or on Amazon, or grab it from your local library.
 The three on the list above are perfect for literature circles and independent reading as well as a close read of different excerpts from the text – they are also three of my personal favorites.

 Do you have an iPad Teacher Hack to share?
 Add your favorite tip in the comments below!